A celebration of Irish poker

-The Irish Poker Open is one of the most popular events on the poker calendar, enjoying huge international popularity.
+The Irish Poker Open is one of the most popular events on the poker calendar, enjoying immense international popularity.
 This time last year, as the COVID-19 pandemic intensified, festival organizers quickly responded to find an online home for the event at partypoker.com.
-This year they have continued that relationship, with the festival running from March 26 to April 7.
+This year they continued this relationship, the festival will run from March 26 to April 7.

 Terry Rodgers started everything in 1980

-Legend has it that when bookie Terry Rogers walked into the Binion's Horseshoe Casino in downtown Las Vegas in the late 1970s, he stumbled upon a high-stakes poker game.
-His interest was piqued when he realized that players had only two cards in their hands, and they were making any bet on the preflop and on the three streets where the common cards were dealt.
-At the time, stud poker and draw poker were popular in Ireland, but Rogers saw this new game, Texas Hold'em No Limit, as the future and the home he set out to spread the good word.
+Legend has it that when bookie Terry Rogers walked into Binion's Horseshoe Casino in downtown Las Vegas in the late 1970s, he stumbled upon a high-stakes poker game.
+His interest was piqued when he realized that the players had only two cards in their hands and would bet any pre-flop bet and on the three streets where the community cards were dealt.
+Stud poker and draw poker were popular in Ireland at the time, but Rogers saw this new game, No Limit Texas Hold'em, as the future and home to spread the word.